benni-b-jammin/nmf-torus/README.md

 ## Purpose

-This project simulates **geometric brain-like data** on a torus surface and applies NMF to uncover:
+This project provides an analog that simulates **geometric brain-like data** on a torus surface and applies NMF to uncover:

 - Latent spatial components (regions)
 - Subtypes of subjects (encoding weights)